 It’s really important to maintain pressure of the lower back on the floor by performing the posterior tilt described in the first exercise.
 Once the back lifts up the abdominals are no longer being worked and instead you will be strengthening the already overactive hip flexors.
 It may be helpful to keep one hand under your lower back to make sure you’re maintaining downward pressure.
 As your abdominal strength increases you will be able to lower your legs farther without the back arching.

 - Begin lying on your back with both knees bent

 - Lift your hips into the air as high as you can

 - Once you are in this bridged position, kick one knee straight out and hold for 5 seconds

 - Lower that leg down and kick and hold with the opposite leg

 - After kicking with both legs return to the start position and repeat for 2 sets of 10

 This exercise works your glutes and hamstrings.
 Make sure to not let your butt drop down as you are performing the kicks.

 Posture correction takes time.
+You now know how to look for anterior pelvic tilt and what to do to correct it.
 Performing these exercises will help you develop the strength and flexibility necessary to bring your pelvis and spine into good static alignment.
 As you feel more confident in your ability to hold your back in a neutral position, work on maintaining that posture during other activities throughout the day.
 Don’t forget about the top half either.
 Consider working on forward head correction also, for improving alignment of the whole spine.

 If you have any questions or suggestions for other exercises feel free to leave them in the comment section below.